binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Application Security

-The interview I hosted for Software Engineering Radio with Zane Lackey on [Application Security](http://www.se-radio.net/2017/11/se-radio-episode-309-zane-lackey-on-application-security/) is worth listening to.
+On the Software Engineering Radio show, I hosted an interview with Zane Lackey on [Application Security](http://www.se-radio.net/2017/11/se-radio-episode-309-zane-lackey-on-application-security/), it is well worth listening to.

 With the shift to the Cloud, AppSec has become more important than it used to be, recognised and discussed: